-- In my opinion, the Order limits this right because its practical effect is to require a person to choose between being vaccinated or not being able to attend open premises, which includes a variety of venues including cinemas, restaurants, swimming pools and gyms. - 156 I note that this position is consistent with adopted by the New Zealand Government in recent litigation in which mandatory vaccination orders were challenged and which an equivalent right was considered.
+- 179 In my opinion, the Order limits this right because its practical effect is to require a person to be vaccinated to perform work or study outside of their ordinary place of residence. - 180 I note that this position is consistent with adopted by the New Zealand Government in recent litigation in which mandatory vaccination orders were challenged and which an equivalent right was considered.
 The New Zealand High Court has accepted the correctness of that position on three occasions: GF v Minister of COVID-19 Response [2021] NZHC 2526 at [70]; Four Aviation Security Service Employees v Minister of Covid-19 Response [2021] NZHC 3012 at [28]; and Four Midwives v Minister for COVID-19 Response at [38].

-- 157 Relevantly, the right to freedom of movement will be limited where a person is prevented from moving to, or from a particular place. - 158 In my opinion, the Order limits this right because it prevents a person from attending a particular place namely, open premises if they are unvaccinated. - This position is consistent with that adopted by the New South Wales Supreme Court in Kassam v Hazzard [2021] NSWSC 1320 at [70], recognising that the Court was there concerned with the common law right to movement (not the Charter right).
-An appeal from that decision was dismissed: see Kassam v Hazzard [2021] NSWCA 299 at [111], [175].
+- 181 Relevantly, the right to freedom of movement will be limited where a person is prevented from moving to, or from a particular place. - 182 In my opinion, the Order limits this right because it prevents a person from attending a particular place to work if they are unvaccinated. - 183 This position is consistent with that adopted by the New South Wales Supreme Court in Kassam v Hazzard [2021] NSWSC 1320 at [70], recognising that the Court was there concerned with the common law right to movement (not the Charter right).
+An appeal from that decision was dismissed: see Kassam v Hazzard [2021] NSWCA 299 at [111], [175]